 Students’ requirements: The candidate must hold a MSc degree in Process engineering, Environmental engineering with an interest in mass transfer processes at all scales, and also good understanding and knowledge in earth sciences, meteorology and hydrology.
 Fluency in English, both written and spoken.
 Ability to work in a multi-disciplinary, international team.
 Both experience with setup building and modelling.
 Good programing skills (e.g. Python, R, Bash) are required.

 Keywords: drought resilience, solar energy, water cycle enhancement, evaporation, membrane process, micro-hydrometeorology.

-Academic supervision: Prof. Dr. Ir.
+Academic supervisor: Prof. Dr. Ir.
 Bert Hamelers (Environmental Technology (ETE), Wageningen University)

-Wetsus supervision: Dr. Mohsen Soltani (Theme coordinator Natural Water Production)
+Wetsus supervisor: Dr. Mohsen Soltani (Theme coordinator Natural Water Production)

-Only applications that are complete, in English, and submitted via the application webpage before the deadline will be considered eligible.
+Only applications that are complete, in English, and submitted via the application webpage before the deadline, 9 May 2022 15.00 CEST, will be considered eligible.

 Guidelines for applicants: https://phdpositionswetsus.eu/guide-for-applicants/